bendema/java-shapes-assignment-COMP-3220/README.md

 # java-shapes-assignment-COMP-3220

 # Overview
-This repository contains a Java assignment on shapesfor the COMP-3220 course.
+This repository contains a Java assignment on shapes for the COMP-3220 course.

 ## Project Description